cvxluo/reactify/README.md

 Clone the repo, make your pipenv, and pip install -r requirements.txt, insert your token, and enjoy!

-Note that you must host this on your own server - otherwise, Discord server limits would break the lowkey emoji abuse
+Note that you must host this on your own server - otherwise, Discord limits would prevent the bot from functioning properly

 ## How It Works